Skip to main content

 1. Generates CA certificates (if not already present)

-2. Creates a scaffold cordon.yaml
+2. Creates a scaffold cordon.toml

 Remove the setup